A safari land ready to be explored

-From vast savannahs, rugged volcanic landscapes and endless rainforests - Kenya offers you the African panorama of your dreams.
+Savannahs thriving with wildlife, rugged volcanic landscapes that meet rainforests—Kenya provides the safari trip of a lifetime.
 Of course, the landscapes of this East African country are known for their abundant wildlife as well.
 Numerous national parks and nature reserves are found here and they are well-known for their excellent opportunities for up-close wildlife observation.
 The highest mountain in the country - and also the second highest in Africa - transfixes visitors with its snow-capped peak, creating a fascinating contrast to the tropical lowlands around it.
-The Maasai people can also be be experienced during a vist to many of the parks here.
-Kenya thrills all visitors with its vibrant cultures, spectacular landscapes and thrilling wildlife - all combine to bring you an unforgettable adventure!

 Kenya is a very popular safari destination and is in fact often considered the birthplace of the safari.
 With parks such as the Masai Mara Game Reserve (home to the Great Migration of wildebeests) and the Amboseli National Park (with its huge herds of elephants), you can easily see why.
 In Kenya, you’ll enjoy seeing the Big 5 of Africa’s wildlife - elephant, lion, leopard, buffalo, rhinocerous - and so much more.
 You'll can also experience some of Africa’s rarest and most endangered animals, such as some of the last remaining white rhinos at the Ol Pejeta Conservancy.